Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Abstract

 \section{Abstract}

-This paper considers the vehicle routing problem of a fleet operator to serve a set of transportation requests with flexible time windows.
-That is, the operator presents discounted transportation costs to customers to exchange the time flexibility of pickup or delivery.
-A win-win routing schedule can be achieved via such a process.
-Different from previous research, we propose a novel bi-level optimization framework, to fully characterize the interaction and negotiation between the fleet operator and customers.
-In addition, by utilizing the property of strong duality, and the KKT optimality condition of customer optimization problem, the bi-level vehicle routing problem can be equivalently reformulated as a mixed integer nonlinear programming (MINLP) problem.
-Besides, an efficient algorithm combining the merits of Lagrangian dual decomposition method and Benders decomposition method, is devised to solve the resultant MINLP problem.
-Finally, extensive numerical experiments are conducted, which validates the effectiveness of proposed bi-level model on the operation cost saving, and the efficacy of proposed solution algorithm on computation speed.
+In this paper, we study the cooperative operation problem between the fleet operator and incentive-aware customers in an on-demand delivery system.
+Specifically, the fleet operator offers discounts on transportation costs in exchange of customers’ delivery time flexibility.
+In order to capture the interaction between the fleet operator and customers, a novel bi-level optimization framework is proposed.
+By exploiting the strong duality, and the Karush–Kuhn–Tucker (KKT) optimality condition of customer optimization problems, we can reformulate the bi-level optimization problem as a mixed integer nonlinear programming (MINLP) problem.
+Considering the inherent difficulties of MINLP, a computationally efficient algorithm, which combines the merits of Lagrangian dual decomposition and Benders decomposition, is devised to solve the resulting MINLP problem in a distributed manner.
+Finally, extensive numerical experiments demonstrate that the proposed cooperation scheme can decrease the delivery fees for the customers, and reduce the operation cost of the fleet operator at the same time, thus leading to a win-win situation for both sides.